-Although possibly not all galaxies are characterized by exponential density profiles for their gas component (e.g., van der Kruit 1979; Pohlen & Trujillo 2006; Bigiel & Blitz 2012; Wang et al. 2014), Eq.
-(1) still represents a good approximation to the gas mass distribution of many galaxies at different epochs and stellar masses, and becoming even a better approximation at higher redshifts (e.g., Patterson 1940; Freeman 1970; Hodge et al. 2019; Hunter et al. 2021; Ferreira et al. 2022, and references therein).
+Although possibly not all galaxies are characterized by exponential density profiles for their gas component (e.g. van der Kruit 1979; Pohlen & Trujillo 2006; Bigiel & Blitz 2012; Wang et al. 2014), equation (1) still represents a good approximation to the gas mass distribution of many galaxies at different epochs and stellar masses, and becoming even a better approximation at higher redshifts (e.g. Patterson 1940; Freeman 1970; Hodge et al. 2019; Hunter et al. 2021; Ferreira et al. 2022, and references therein).
 In some highly star-forming high-redshift galaxies, the gas disc profile may deviate from an exponential one, attaining a more compact and spherical geometry.
-We will anyhow continue adopting an exponential gas density profile, although we will also briefly discuss the impact of switching to, e.g., a Sersic profile in Section Discussion, as well as in our companion paper.
-Also, Eq 1 is consistent with the fact that GAEA, following common recipes in SAMs, assumes that the cold gas density settles in an exponential profile once in rotational equilibrium.
-This gas profile is consistent with surface brightness profiles observed in some galaxy samples (e.g., ASPECS, Aravena et al. 2020, and CANDELS, Grogin et al. 2011; Koekemoer et al. 2011, or Hodge et al. 2019), as predicted by hydrodynamic simulations (Aumer et al. 2013), and used by previous semi-analytic models (Fu et al. 2009, 2010), but with a gas disc scale length that could be different from the stellar component, as discussed below.
+We will anyhow continue adopting an exponential gas density profile, although we will also briefly discuss the impact of switching to, for example, a Sérsic profile in Section 4, as well as in our companion paper.
+Also, equation (1) is consistent with the fact that GAEA, following common recipes in SAMs, assumes that the cold gas density settles in an exponential profile once in rotational equilibrium.
+This gas profile is consistent with surface brightness profiles observed in some galaxy samples (e.g. ASPECS - ALMA (Atacama